BSU-Spatial-Data-in-R/assignment-2/README.md

 * Use __predicates, measures, and transformations__ to clean, subset, and change vector data

-* Alter the resolution, extent, and even data values of rasters
+* Alter the resolution, extent, and data values of rasters

 * Build new datasets based on the relations between vector and raster data

+We'll be using